ckuhl/ICS4U-Tile-Based-Game/README.md

 ### The `Screen` Class
 This class creates a pygame.Surface object of a given size.
 The method `Screen.background` draws a background to the surface given a sprite sheet and map of the background.

+### The `Entity` Class
+This class defines an entity that interacts with a given boundmap.
+The method `Entity.update` allows the entity to be updated to the next sprite (if animated) and update the direction of the entity (North, East, South, West).

+## Art sources
+background1.png by Buch on OpenGameArt, public domain player.png by Skylar1146 on OpenGameArt, public domain